Magronox/Magronox.github.io/index.md

 I'm an undergraduate student in Electrical Engineering at Sharif University of Technology.

-I am interested in graph theory, randomized algorithms, data analysis, and information theory.
+I am interested in graphical models, randomized algorithms, data analysis, information theory, and statistics.
 I am also interested in theoretical concepts related to machine learning and neural networks.

 I should point out that I recently became familiar with the movement Tristan Harris started regarding humane technology and I encourage you to [get involved!](https://www.humanetech.com/get-involved)